camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

   </TabItem>
 </Tabs>

 In conclusion, adhering to this updated operational procedure ensures a structured and efficient recovery process for maintaining operational continuity in dual-region deployments.
-Please remain caution in managing dual-region environments and be prepared to implement the outlined steps for successful failover and failback.
+Please remain cautious in managing dual-region environments and be prepared to implement the outlined steps for successful failover and failback.